GUIDANCE & CONTROL SYSTEMS

 - Laboratory testing of the software plus a Single Board Computer (SBC) with the same processor used on the vehicle using the VCT Processor-in-the-Loop simulator (PITL)

-- Laboratory testing of the software plus the vehicle hardware, including the processor, vehicle management software, and actuators using the VCT Hardware-in-the-Loop simulator (HITL).
+- Laboratory testing of the software including the processor, vehicle management software, and actuators using the VCT Hardware-in-the-Loop simulator (HITL).

 - Integration testing.